xLorey/xLorey-Ads/README.md

     <img alt="GitHub release (with filter)" src="https://img.shields.io/github/v/release/xlorey/xLorey-Ads">
 </p>

-A plugin whose name speaks for itself - displays your messages when a player connects
+The plugin provides the ability to display advertising messages in the chat after a certain time

 # How to use